 We’ve also seen this issue on older iOS updates and the issue simply went away after a short period of time.
 So if nothing works, be patient.

 How to Improve iOS 9 Performance

 If you are dealing with performance issues like lag, you’ll want to consult our list of tips to improve the fluidity of iOS.
-These strategies are aimed at the iPhone 4s but they should come in handy across all iOS 9 powered devices.

 How to Fix iOS 9 iMessage Problems

 We’re also seeing problems with iMessage after the iOS 9.3.2 update.
 These are extremely common and we will almost certainly see iMessage problems continue well into iOS 9’s lifespan.

 If you’re seeing problems with Messages, the first thing you’ll want to do is toggle the feature off and on again.